eki-1996/Deep_Hardware_Modality_Fusion/README.md

 2. Sun, Yuxiang, Weixun Zuo, and Ming Liu.
 "RTFNet: RGB-thermal fusion network for semantic segmentation of urban scenes."
 IEEE Robotics and Automation Letters 4.3 (2019): 2576-2583.

 ## Contact
-If you have any question, please contact my emial: liuyi@is.ids.osaka-u.ac.jp
+If you have any questions, please contact my email: liuyi@is.ids.osaka-u.ac.jp